-In yet more distressing news from Nigeria, at least 50 Christians have been killed and several more abducted in an attack on a church as it gathered to celebrate Pentecost.
+At least 40 Christians were killed and several more abducted in an attack on a church as it gathered to celebrate Pentecost.
+Six men with links to ISWAP have now been arrested.

 The attackers shot at people outside and inside St Francis Catholic Church in the town of Owo in Ondo State on Sunday (5 June).
 Explosives were also detonated.
 The presiding priest is among those abducted.